Mental Health Matters: Why Your College Freshman Should Get to Know the Campus Counselor

 “Emotions come and go and are part of the transition.
 Just because they are emotional and tearful one day, it might not mean they need an appointment at the counseling center.
 It’s across time.
 Is there a similar theme?
 Are there more phone calls that involve tears, sounds of unease, anxiety, unrest, tension or sadness, that don’t necessarily shift as students are in school for a longer amount of time, where social connections take shape?
 A change in routine can become more routine across time.”

-While freshmen are adjusting to college life, the students Angelica Yi, post MSW clinical fellow at UC Berkeley counsels who are approaching graduation wonder, where do I go from here?
+While freshmen adjust to college life, students like Angelica Yi, post MSW clinical fellow at UC Berkeley, counsel students approaching graduation and wonder, where do I go from here?
 How do I find a job?
 Do I move back home?
-Then there are first generation students.
-They don’t have a roadmap, because their families don’t share the experience.
+Then there are first-generation students.
+They don’t have a roadmap because their families don’t share the experience.

-Regardless of the stage of life they’re in, Yi said students ponder what they want to do for a career and where they find purpose and meaning in life.
-The fallout from all this stress is many students presenting with anxiety and depression, perfectionism and imposter syndrome, Yi said.
-She also sees students with ADHD and ADD struggling with eating disorders.
+Regardless of their life stage, Yi said students ponder what they want to do for a career and where they find purpose and meaning in life.
+The fallout from all this stress is many students presenting with anxiety and depression, perfectionism, and imposter syndrome, Yi said.
+She also sees students with ADHD and ADD struggling with eating disorders

 Give your freshman four to eight weeks to adapt to school, Haubner advised.
 If they haven’t adjusted by then, it’s time to speak with the campus counselor.
 Also, be observant.
-If you notice changes in behavior, mood, sleep, appetite and functioning, indications of hopelessness or suicidal ideation, it’s urgent they seek assistance.
-If you’re not sure how to approach the subject with your teen, call the counseling center for advice on how to have the conversation.
+If you notice changes in behavior, mood, sleep, appetite, and functioning, indications of hopelessness or suicidal ideation, it’s urgent they seek assistance.
+If you’re unsure how to approach the subject with your teen, call the counseling center for advice on how to have the conversation.

 A Mental Health Crisis

-University counseling centers have experienced an increase in demand over the last 10 years, Haubner said, mostly driven by violence in communities and schools, overparenting, pressure to perform academically and social media—which has made teens more digitally connected and interpersonally isolated.
-Increased feelings of loneliness is a common thread among students, Haubner said.
+Haubner said university counseling centers have experienced an increase in demand over the last 10 years, driven mainly by violence in communities and schools, overparenting, pressure to perform academically, and social media, which has made teens more digitally connected and interpersonally isolated.
+Increased feelings of loneliness are a common thread among students, Haubner said.

 Treatment Works

 Counseling at UC Berkeley and most universities is free.
-Campus counselors assess and treat a broad range of social, behavioral and emotional concerns, as well as connect students to other resources.
-For example, during an initial meeting, a counselor will determine whether they can assist the student or need to connect them with a mental health provider in the community for long-term counseling—individual counseling at universities is typically short-term.
-Still, 99% of students at ISU complete treatment in 12 sessions.
-But most students prefer group therapy, because healing happens in community, Haubner said.
+Campus counselors assess and treat a broad range of social, behavioral, and emotional concerns and connect students to other resources.
+For example, during an initial meeting, a counselor will determine whether they can assist the student or need to connect them with a mental health provider in the community for long-term counseling—individual counseling at universities is typically short-term—still, 99% of students at ISU complete treatment in 12 sessions.
+But most students prefer group therapy because healing happens in the community, Haubner said.

-Pre-COVID, anxiety and depression were the two most common issues students presented in group, Haubner said.
-Post-COVID, she has seen a jump in concerns about academics—motivation, procrastination, concentration and isolation.
+Pre-pandemic, anxiety, and depression were the two most common issues students presented in the group, Haubner said.
+Post-pandemic, she has seen a jump in academic concerns—motivation, procrastination, concentration, and isolation.

 How Parents Can Help!

-Support your student if they say, “Now is not the time for therapy,” Yi advised.
-Be aware of the programs available and suggest they join a club or academic group and gain support that way.
+Yi advised supporting your student if they say, “Now is not the time for therapy.”
+Be aware of the programs available and suggest they join a club or academic group to gain support.
+Less-clinical sources of connection can still provide significant benefits.

 What Makes Counseling a Game-Changer?

-Students all show similar struggles but they each think they’re the only one who feels that way, Yi explained.
-Counselors can provide normalization by letting them know they are not alone.
+Yi explained students all struggle similarly, but think they’re the only ones who feel that way.
+Counselors can let them know they are not alone.

-When students say, “I feel better.
+Haubner said that when students say, “I feel better.
 I feel connected.
-I don’t feel so alone,” it’s a sign of healing, Haubner said.
+I don’t feel so alone,” it’s a sign of healing.
 Another indicator is improvement in daily functioning.

 Unfortunately stigmas still exist that make students hesitant to seek counseling.
 Often the campus counseling center is their first encounter with mental health services, Yi explained, and they come in undecided, wondering if therapy would be a good fit.
 The benefit is, they can ask questions and find out.
 It’s a low-pressure way to get started.